DR-28/PicoDuckyWorkshop/README.md

 Download the ZIP file `PicoPiRubberDucky` and UNZIP it in the `CIRCUITPY` drive.

 STEP 4)
 Create a script and save it as a payload.dd and add it to the root directory of the `CIRCUITPY` drive.
+The payload.dd in the repository is only for mac users.